Lee Shying-jow

-Lee Shying-jow or Lee Hsiang-chou (李翔宙 (Li Xiángzhòu); born 2 August 1952) is a Taiwanese general and diplomat.
+Lee Shying-jow or Frank S.J Lee (李翔宙 (Li Xiángzhòu); born 2 August 1952) is a Taiwanese general and diplomat.
 He is the incumbent Representative to Denmark, and was formerly the 4th Commanding General of the Republic of China Army (ROCA), 8th Deputy Minister of National Defense (MND), the 15th Director-General of the National Security Bureau (NSB) and the 2nd Minister of the Veterans Affairs Council (VAC).

 Early life

 Lee Hsiang-chou was born in a military dependents' village of Republic of China Air Force veterans called "the Republican New Village (共和新村)" at Donggang, Pingtung.
 His family's ancestral home is in Xinxiang, Henan.

 Lee later entered the Republic of China Army Preparatory School right after his completion of junior high school at age 15.
 He then later graduated from the Republic of China Military Academy in 1974 as a Missile Officer, and earned master's degrees from National Taiwan University, National Chung Hsing University, and Georgetown University in the United States.